PM Modi inaugurates phase 1 of Navi Mumbai International Airport; operations to start in December

 Navi Mumbai International Airport: Real estate impact

 Navi Mumbai, which was once constructed as a satellite city for Mumbai, has now become as big as the parent city.
 This is proven by the fact that it will soon have its own international airport.
 As a planned city, more nodes in Navi Mumbai are opening up with new infrastructure, such as the Navi Mumbai Metro and the Mumbai Trans Harbour Link, reducing the distance to any point in the MMR.
 With such growing advantages, the real estate market shows positive growth.
-Experts point out that once Phase 1 of the Navi Mumbai Airport becomes operational, most places in the satellite city will see a real estate price correction.
+Experts point out that once Phase 1 of the Navi Mumbai Airport becomes operational, most places in the satellite city will see a surge in real estate prices.

 A case in point is that of Ulwe.
-When the location was first introduced residential wise maybe around 2011-12, Ulwe was not a very sought after property destination, because this node was not in line with the old harbour line network.
+When the location was first introduced residentially maybe around 2011-12, Ulwe was not a very sought-after property destination because this node was not in line with the old harbour line network.
 The place had just a few developers who were working on projects that also only because of the announcement of the airport.
 However, people were still unsure if the airport would be constructed here or not.
-Also, the location didn’t see the presence of any reputed developers here and with RERA also not implemented by then, it was a risky proposition for people to invest their hard earned money in a location that didn’t actually show how it would change once it develops.

-However, today, the entire area has seen a sea-change in demand.
+Also, the location lacked reputed developers, and since RERA hadn’t been implemented yet, it was a risky proposition for people to invest their hard-earned money in a location that didn’t actually show how it would change once it develops.
+However, today, the entire area has seen a sea change in demand.
 This is located close to the starting point of the MTHL and reaching South Mumbai is exactly or less than 20 minutes from here.
+“I bought my 2 BHK in Ulwe for Rs 38 lakh in 2015.
+Connectivity was not great at that time here, with even the harbour train starting only in 2018.
+However, in 10 years, this place has seen a great change, and today buying a property is beyond my means,” says Ujwal Sharma, a resident of Ulwe.

 Similarly, on the other side you have the Navi Mumbai International Airport being developed, which will soon be operational.
 There is the Mumbai Pune Expressway in close vicinity that will add to the connectivity.
 News reports suggest that Reliance Industries Limited (RIL) has acquired an industrial land parcel, spread over 5,286 acre that is located near Navi Mumbai Airport, JNPT and the Mumbai Trans Harbour Link.
-Similarly, Adani Realty is likely to launch a 1000 crore + township near the airport.
+Similarly, Adani Realty is likely to launch a Rs 1,000 crore plus township near the airport.
 Developers, including Godrej Properties, Adani Realty, L&T Realty, Wadhwa Developers, Hiranandani, Kalpataru and Raheja, are increasingly expanding their presence in Navi Mumbai, gauging the demand that is set to come.

 Housing.com POV

 With the Navi Mumbai International Airport becoming a reality, the infrastructure game of Navi Mumbai is growing strong.
 The city is seeing an influx of commercial properties with the hospitality industry especially showing greater presence.
 The Navi Mumbai International Airport, the MTHL, the Navi Mumbai Metro, connectivity to other parts of Mumbai through rail and road and water taxi will boost investment and lifestyle opportunities.
 Developers, including Godrej Properties, Adani Realty, L&T Realty and Raheja, are increasingly expanding their presence in Navi Mumbai, gauging the demand that is set to come.
-Finally, with news of plans to develop a Third Mumbai, the real estate market in this area is expected to surge further.
+Finally, with news of plans to develop a Third Mumbai, the real estate market here is expected to surge further.

 FAQs